nicklalone/CIST_2500/10_TvZvP/day1.md

 * $\frac{2}{.316}$
 * z = 6.3 or -6.3

 And so we can say that there is a significant difference between the two teachers.
+What that actually means will require more study.

 ## <a id="inf2unkno"></a>Inferences about two populations with parameters unknown
 ### <a id="unkno-1"></a>